EuroAssembler Index Manual Download Source Macros

 All GP registers are calee-saved by the Procedure.
 Result value of the invokation can be returned from procedure by copying the value to stack-variables such as %ReturnEAX, which is defined by %StdCall32 as EBP+28.

 Macroinstructions in this library comunicate at assembly time through the preprocessing %variables %LvSize_ProcName (total size of all local stack-variables) and %ArgC_ProcName (number of procedure parameters).
-Individualization of global %variable names allows to nest procedure definition in one another.
+Individualization of global %variable names allows to nest procedure definitions in one another.

 stdcal32 HEAD